 - Lack of sector-specific R&D programs/projects, especially in education

 - Lack of appropriate national and global organizational structure to deal with cyber incidents

-Besides these, mobile devices and fast broadband also pose a great threat in developing countries.
+Besides these, mobile devices and fast broadband also pose a significant threat in developing countries.

 Developing countries should show some responsibilities to make cyberspace a secure bubble if they do not want to get crushed in the global market.
 They can start with the development of Cybersecurity strategies and focus on the use of ICT to enable economic growth.
-However, strategies are supposed to be implemented for effective results, not developed just for the sake of developing like Kenya.
-Although Kenya government developed the National Cybersecurity strategy in 2014 as well as tried to cope with cybersecurity threats by copying other countries’ strategies, there has not been any progress at all.
+However, procedures are supposed to be implemented for useful results, not developed just for the sake of developing like Kenya.
+Although the Kenya government established the National Cybersecurity strategy in 2014 as well as tried to cope with cybersecurity threats by copying other countries’ approaches, there has not been any progress at all.

 Cyber security ecosystem should include effective cyber laws and regulations, cybersecurity awareness, national and international collaboration, organizational structure as well as online children protection.
 Since conventional methods are not always reliable for controlling cybercrime, therefore a multi-layered approach which focuses on the core elements of the Cybersecurity ecosystem is essential.